Frequently Asked Questions

 The domain name/s and hosting plan will have to be renewed each year.

-- The current cost of an annual renewal for my clients on economy hosting plans with a single .com domain name is $133.
+- The current cost of an annual renewal for my clients single websites, SSL certificates and .com domain names is $199.
 The cost will be higher for more expensive domain names.

 Any changes to the website once it's up and running can be handled one of two ways: